Nazaits/Ducat-Quest/README.md

   Relive your glory!
 View a full, expandable list of completed tasks, including when you did them and how many ducats you scored.
 * **Totally Vibe-Coded:**
   The code is messy, the features are genius, and the experience is unlike anything on the App Store.
-  *(This README was also written entirely in vibe mode.
-No apologies.)*